clburlison/clburlison.com/_posts/2014-10-23-munkirepo-guide-part-3.md

 The root account is created for you, for testing purposes.
 You will want to create your own admin account by visiting [http://yourserver.example.com/report/index.php?/auth/generate](http://yourserver.example.com/report/index.php?/auth/generate).

-The last section of the config file deals with out MySQL database.
-You will want to change the username and password to match what you created in the previous step.
 Let's create a new `config.php` file that stores our settings.

 {% highlight bash %}
 sudo nano /usr/share/nginx/html/report/config.php
 {% endhighlight %}

-You'll want to copy/paste the entire section below file below making changes where necessary.
+You'll want to copy/paste the entire section below, making changes where necessary.
+The last section of the config file deals with our MySQL database.
+You will want to change the username and password to match what you created in the previous step.

 {% highlight php %}
 <?php if ( ! defined( 'KISS' ) ) exit;